dragisa528/satellite/README.md

 ## RemoteFiles

 This plugin will remote-load uploaded files without having to sync them to your development environment.
-Note this only works when `WP_ENV=development` and will silently deactivate when that is not the case, or when the following config is not in place.
+Note this only works when `wp_get_environment_type()` = `local|development` and will silently deactivate when that is not the case, or when the following config is not in place.

 You must have the following set in `config/environments/development.php` or `.env`.
 If both are set, `.env` will take precedence.
 This allows you to override project defaults without affecting other developers.